hg-pyun/prevent-bounce/README.md

 # prevent-bounce
-simple prevent iOS dismiss event for web application
+simple prevent iOS dismiss event for web application.

 # How to Use
 #### Browser